What is Sora 2: Complete Technical Guide (2025)

 Current Strengths

-• Scene Generation: Static and slow-moving scenes render with high fidelity.
+• Scene Generation: Static and slow-moving Sora scenes render with high fidelity.
 Landscape shots, architectural visualizations, and ambient environments show minimal artifacts.

 Documented Limitations